shaopu1225/starter-hugo-academic/content/post/Future of Decentralization, AI, and Computing Summit/index.md

 <img src="https://shaopu-blog.oss-cn-beijing.aliyuncs.com/img/2023-12-09-082450.gif" alt="Central Topology (Sun Java Communications Suite 5 Deployment Planning Guide)" style="zoom: 67%;" />

-The training mechanism in a centralized topology model involves a four-step process:

-1. Local Gradient Calculation and Masking: Participants first compute gradients of the model on their local data.
-They then apply security measures such as homomorphic encryption and differential privacy to these gradients before transmitting the encrypted data to a central server.
-2. Secure Aggregation by the Server: The central server aggregates these encrypted gradients, often using methods like weighted averaging that are compatible with the encryption methods used (e.g., homomorphic encryption).
-3. Distribution of Aggregated Results: The server then dispatches these aggregated results back to all the participants.
-4. Model Parameter Update: Upon receiving this data, each participant decrypts the gradient information and updates their model parameters accordingly, using the results they've just decrypted.
+Different from traditional machine learning training conducted in data centers, the centralized training mode in federated learning still uses distributed nodes to complete local gradient updates.
+After the nodes encrypt the updated gradient parameters and pass them to the central server, the central The server will perform secure aggregation on it and then return the result to the node, which will perform gradient updates after decryption.

-The centralized topology offers notable benefits such as ease of deployment, straightforward control during the training process, and simplicity in maintenance.
-However, it also presents clear downsides: the central server can become a bottleneck, and there's an inherent risk of privacy breaches or susceptibility to malicious attacks on this central computing entity.
+Centralized topology offers significant advantages, such as ease of deployment, direct control during training, and simple maintenance.
+However, it also has significant disadvantages: the central server can become a bottleneck, and there is an inherent risk of privacy leakage or vulnerability to malicious attacks on this central computing entity.

 ### P2P